doeixd/Open-Commerce-Standard/docs/capability-versioning.md

-# OCS Capability Versioning Guide
+# OCP Capability Versioning Guide

-This document defines the versioning strategy for Open Commerce Standard (OCS) capabilities, ensuring backward compatibility and smooth evolution of the standard.
+This document defines the versioning strategy for Open Commerce Protocol (OCP) capabilities, ensuring backward compatibility and smooth evolution of the standard.

 ## Table of Contents